Intimate country house hotel

 This edge‑of‑Dartmoor country house hotel not only enjoys spectacular views across the Tamar Valley towards Bodmin Moor, it also deals in beautiful and inspiring food.

 The ambitious chef scours the Devon coast and countryside for quality ingredients from which to craft exciting menus.
-Refined yet unfussy dishes such as lemon sole with daikon, brown shrimp, black garlic, sea vegetables and beurre blanc set the scene for a smart gourmet experience.
+Refined yet unfussy dishes such as roast Devon beef fillet with confit onion, broccoli, carrot, wild mushrooms and red wine jus set the scene for an elegant gourmet experience.

-Sit in the newly expanded restaurant, or outside on the spacious terrace, and drink in the luscious surroundings as you delight in spot-on service and excellent cooking.
-The team at The Horn of Plenty have recently rolled out a flurry of renovations including extensions of the bar, restaurant and alfresco dining areas, plus a colourful Moroccaninspired refurb of the drawing room.
+Sit in the smart dining room or outside on the spacious terrace to drink in the luscious surroundings as you delight in spot‑on service and excellent cooking.
+In 2020, the team at The Horn of Plenty rolled out a flurry of renovations including extensions of the bar, restaurant and alfresco dining areas, plus a colourful Moroccan‑inspired refurb of the drawing room.

-Trencherman’s tip: the ancient town of Tavistock is just a few minutes’ drive away and Plymouth within easy reach, while the splendour of the Tamar Valley, with its excellent walking, horse riding and mountain biking opportunities, are on the doorstep.
+Trencherman’s tip: the ancient town of Tavistock is just a few minutes’ drive away and Plymouth within easy reach.
+The splendour of the Tamar Valley, with its excellent walking, horse riding and mountain biking opportunities, is on the doorstep.